-- You can do 1 cup of each in a bowl, and stir well.
+- Add 1 cup of each in a bowl, and stir well.

-Then apply the paste to the troubled area and let it sit for a few minutes.
-With a soft bristle toothbrush, scrub the stained or stuck-on area.
+Apply the paste to the troubled area, and let it sit for a few minutes.
+With a soft-bristle toothbrush, scrub the stained or stuck-on area.
 Be careful not to scrub too hard, as you could scratch the wood.
-Rinse paste off with a wet cloth and dry clean with a towel.
+Rinse the paste off with a wet cloth, and dry clean with a towel.